Saturday, December 25, 2021

 on what is thought.

-death, they say,
+death, they say, resolves omega,

-a nova of all one's quests;
+a solution to all one's quests;

 and the light cast off